pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 ### Day-to-day itinerary

 With everybody traveling towards Kenya from different directions, the first day is all about landing and acclimatising.
-We are kicking off the trip in Nairobi National Park, just outside of the city, and only a 40 minute drive from the International Airport.
-We are spending the first night in The Emakoko Lodge, a family-run boutique lodge that will give you a wonderful introduction to Kenya.
+We are kicking off the trip in Nairobi National Park, just outside of the city, and only a 40 minute drive from the International Airport and are spending the first night in The Emakoko Lodge, a family-run boutique lodge that will give you a wonderful introduction to Kenya.
 The next morning we board an early flight to Chyulu Hills.

 ![](/uploads/slide1.jpg)